expectingtofly/LMS_BBC_Sounds_Plugin/README.md

 5. Music Mixes
 6. 30 day Station Schedules for catch up listening
 7. Categories Browsing
-8. Subscibing and Bookmarking from within the plugin
+8. Subscribing and Bookmarking from within the plugin

 Add the plugin to your SMS from the following repo (add it as an additional repostiories on your plugin settings)